home-assistant/companion.home-assistant/docs/notifications/sounds.md

 1. If you don't already have the iOS app for your cloud storage setup, find the appropriate app in the App Store, install and log in to it.
 2. Upload your desired notification sounds to a convenient location on your cloud storage.
-3. In the Home Assistant companion app, open the App Configuration page from the sidebar.
+3. In the Home Assistant companion app, open the [Configuration](https://my.home-assistant.io/redirect/config/) menu from the sidebar and go to the Companion App section.
 4. Under Settings, tap Notifications and then Sounds.
 5. Tap "Import custom sound".
 6. Navigate to the folder containing the sound or sounds you wish to add.
 Note you can switch between cloud providers using the Locations button in the upper-left corner.